From September 2021, our school meals are provided by ISS Education.

 - Universal Credit household net annual earned income must not exceed

 £7,400 as assessed by Her Majesty’s Revenue and Customs.

 We encourage all our parents to apply online to ensure that they receive their entitlement.
 Families who alre eligible for free school meals may also receive additional support through the Government’s Holiday Activities and Food Programme, Click here to apply online for free school meals.

 School Meal Debt

-Whilst the majority of families keep their school meal account topped up, there are some parents who persistently run up debt on their Harrison Catering account.
+Whilst the majority of families keep their school meal account topped up, there are some parents who persistently run up debt school meals account.
 Where these debts are incurred the school is charged, this means that money which should be spent on our children’s education is used to pay for debts accumulated by a minority of parents.

 We would like to remind parents that it is a parent’s responsibility of care to ensure that food is provided for their children at lunchtime, not the schools.
 Please do not put your child in the embarrassing position of being refused a meal, please keep your school meals account topped up.

 If you would prefer for your child to bring a packed lunch from home, please ensure that Harrisons Catering are aware of this so that you are not incorrectly charged for meals.
 It is important that packed lunches provide as healthy and balanced lunch as what they would eat at home.

 This means plenty of foods that contain the nutrients that children need and fewer foods high in sugar and saturated fat.